ap-atul/FFmpeg-Scripts/README.md

 ## Currently added

 - Video to audio (any formats)
-- Screen recording and screenshots
+- Screen recording and screenshots (with audio, mic)
 - Video clipping and trimming (with audio)
 - Creating gif using ffmpeg
 - Combining multiple videos into one (concat)